 - Join the Zoom session at least 30 minutes prior to the time and set up all resources (power-point slides, videos, exercises) on your laptop.

 - In the very first session, set aside some time to teach your students how to use Zoom.
 Make sure to get them familiar with all aspects such as turning on video/audio, using the live chats to send messages, how to raise hands, etc. Use this time to teach them online etiquette and the dos and don’s of sitting in an online class.

 - Always share your screen before the class and present a detailed outline of the things to be discussed in the class.
 Take time to read live chats for any remarks or questions students might have and allow them to raise hands and ask questions during the class.

 - Use the breakout rooms feature to allow group discussions among students for an activity.
 Also, use the whiteboard feature to explain important points.

 - In a video conference, try to maintain eye contact to develop a more personal connection with the students.

-- Always record all lectures and upload them so that the students can revisit the lectures if they need a revision of topics or clearing out any confusion.
+- Always record all lectures and upload them so that the students can revisit the lectures if they need a revision of topics or clearing up any confusion.